Sampat Shivangi

-Dr. Sampat Shivangi is an Indian born American Physician.
-Shivangi is the president of Indian American Forum for Political education.
-He has been serving the Board for the Department of Mental Health in Mississippi for several years.
-Shivangi is the past president-elect of the American Association of Physicians of Indian Origin.
-Shivangi has received several awards for his work.
-The most notable award he has received is the Pravasi Bharatiya Samman award from the President of India Pranab Mukherjee in Bengaluru on the Pravasi Bharatiya Divas.
+Sampat Shivangi (1940 – 10 February 2025) was an Indian-born American physician.
+Shivangi was the president of Indian American Forum for Political Education.
+He served the Board for the Department of Mental Health in Mississippi for several years.
+Shivangi was the onetime president-elect of the American Association of Physicians of Indian Origin.
+Shivangi received several awards for his work.
+The most notable award he received was the Pravasi Bharatiya Samman award from the President of India Pranab Mukherjee in Bengaluru on the Pravasi Bharatiya Divas.

-Early life and background
+Background

-Sampat Shivangi was born in the town of Athani in Karnataka State of India.
+Sampat Shivangi was born in the town of Athani, now in Karnataka State, India.
 He joined Kasturba Medical College in Manipal, India where he received his under Grad in medicine M.B.B.S.
-He later attended Karnataka Medical College in Hubli, India where he received his M.D and D.G.O post-graduate degrees in Medicine.
+He later attended Karnataka Medical College in Hubli, where he received his M.D and D.G.O post-graduate degrees in Medicine.

-Biography
+Shivangi died on 11 February 2025, at the age of 88.

+Career

 Sampat Shivangi completed his Doctor of Medicine (MD) in Ob-Gyn and migrated to the United States in 1976.
 Later, he completed a fellowship from Washington University School of Medicine, St. Louis, Missouri.
-Dr. Shivangi served as the Advisor to the US Secretary of Health and Human Services from 2005 to 2008.
-He is the founding president of the American Association of Physicians of Indian origin in Mississippi and is the past president and chair of the India Association of Mississippi.
+Shivangi served as the Advisor to the US Secretary of Health and Human Services from 2005 to 2008.
+He was the founding president of the American Association of Physicians of Indian Origin in Mississippi and was a president and chair of the India Association of Mississippi.

 He earlier served on the Mississippi State Board of Health.
-Shivangi has been honored for his role as adviser to the United States Department of Health and Human Services in the George W. Bush administration and chairmanship of Mississippi State Board of Mental Health.
+Shivangi was honored for his role as adviser to the United States Department of Health and Human Services in the George W. Bush administration and chairmanship of Mississippi State Board of Mental Health.